Ninna-ji

 Detailed Information

-Since its establishment, Ninna-ji has held a special status as a monzeki temple with members of the imperial family serving as abbots, maintaining its high prestige over the centuries.
-During the Onin War in the Muromachi period (1467-77), many of its buildings were burned, but reconstruction efforts in the early Edo period led to the establishment of the splendid structures that remain today.
+Since its establishment, Ninna-ji has held a special status as a monzeki temple, with members of the imperial family serving as abbots, and it has long maintained a lofty and distinguished tradition.
+During the Onin War of the Muromachi period (1467–1477), many of its buildings were destroyed by fire, but reconstruction began in the early Edo period, forming the magnificent temple complex that remains today.

-Thus, Ninna-ji is widely recognized as a famous temple in Kyoto where architecture, culture, and nature harmoniously coexist, and in 1994, it was registered as a UNESCO World Heritage Site as part of the "Cultural Properties of Ancient Kyoto."
+In this way, Ninna-ji is widely known as one of Kyoto’s great temples, where architecture, culture, and nature are beautifully in harmony, and in 1994 it was registered as a UNESCO World Heritage Site as one of the “Historic Monuments of Ancient Kyoto.”

 Ninna-ji Movies